Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 Frequently Asked Questions

-How do I safely rotate a service account token without breaking active internal tooling jobs?
-Implement a dual-token overlap window where the new token is issued 5 minutes before expiration.
+Implement a dual-token overlap window where the new token is issued before the existing one expires.
 Configure the tooling client to automatically refresh credentials via a metadata endpoint or OIDC provider, ensuring zero downtime during rotation.
+A 5-minute overlap is generally sufficient for most pipelines.

-What is the fastest way to debug a ‘Permission Denied’ error in an internal CLI tool?
-Enable verbose audit logging on the identity provider, then replay the exact command with a --dry-run or --simulate flag.
-Compare the denied action against the attached IAM policy to identify missing resource or action mappings.
+Enable verbose audit logging on the identity provider, then replay the exact request using opa eval with the --explain full flag to trace the policy evaluation path.
+Compare the denied action against the attached policy to identify missing resource ARNs or action mappings.

-Should service accounts inherit permissions from the team that created them?
 No. Machine identities must be explicitly scoped to the minimum required actions for their specific function.
 Inheriting team permissions violates least-privilege principles and creates unpredictable access patterns across environments.